Medical Tests Before Eye Surgery

-If you’re going to have cataract surgery or another eye surgery, you may be given some medical tests first.
-For example, you may have an electrocardiogram (EKG) to check your heart, or a complete blood count (CBC) to check for anemia, a low amount of red blood cells.
+If you’re going to have eye surgery, such as to remove cataracts, you may be given some medical tests first.
+For example, you may have an electrocardiogram (EKG) to check the health of your heart, or a complete blood count (CBC) to check that you have a healthy number of red blood cells.

 These tests may make surgery safer.
 For example, they may find medical problems that lead to a delay or change in your surgery.
 But most people don’t need these tests before eye surgery.
 Here’s why: